1. Set up your environment

 Grab your API key from the Scrip dashboard and set it as an environment variable:2.
 Create your Program & Asset

 scale controls decimal precision.
 0 means whole numbers only (10 points, not 10.5).
-Copy the asset_id from this response for the next step.
+This quickstart uses SIMPLE mode because it only needs a running balance.

 3. Define a Rule